konpeki02/Stock-Discord-Bot/README.md

 - This project is a Discord Bot game implemented in Python which returns live stock and equities prices to a discord channel.
 ----
 **Features**:
-- `!quote` returns stock and equity prices for the SP 500, Nasdaq, and Dow Jones indexes
+- `!quote` returns a full quote containing price, percent change, difference, and time
+- `!price` returns price and ticker name
+- `!percent_change` returns percent change of ticker and name
+- `!change` returns the amount the equity lost or gained during the trading day
+- `!futures` returns a full quote of VIX, and major E-Mini futures in an embeded image
 - Implemented scrapper using BeautifulSoup4 to return live stock and equity prices from Yahoo Finance
+- Testing functionality of scrapper and discord bot with Unittests

 ----